gomorpheus/morpheus-docs/library/blueprints/blueprints.rst

 Overview
 --------

-The Blueprints section is used to add Virtual Images as custom Instance Types to the provisioning catalog.
-The Library section is composed of:
+The Blueprints section is used to compose provisioning catalogs.
+The Blueprints section is composed of:

 * Instance Types
 * Layouts